 Students in the department routinely avail themselves of Hopkins-wide funding for undergraduate independent research and language learning: including ASPIRE grants, Singleton Center grants, support for internships and research through the Alexander Grass Humanities Institute, Foreign Language and Area Studies fellowships, and funding through cross-disciplinary programs including Africana Studies, East Asian Studies, Islamic Studies, Latin American Studies, and Women, Gender, and Sexuality Studies.
 The Program in Museums & Society also maintains a list of internships and jobs related to museums and archives.

-The Austen-Stokes Ancient Americas Research Stipend supports undergraduate students who are doing original research projects, engaging in study abroad, pursuing an internship, or developing other special projects related to art of the ancient Americas.
+The Austen-Stokes Ancient Americas Research Stipend supports undergraduate and BA/MA students who are doing original research projects, engaging in study abroad, pursuing an internship, or developing other special projects related to art of the ancient Americas.
 The program enables students to realize current or proposed overseas projects and to encourage new projects in art history, film, history, and writing.
 Applicants should submit a one-page proposal with a clear synopsis of the study, its methods and objectives, and how the experience will contribute to the student’s current course of study and eventual career goals.
 The application should include a proposed budget and project dates along with one letter of support from a faculty adviser or professor familiar with the research.
 Contact: Lisa DeLeonardis